 If it was a goal that the team could take ownership of then:

-- Gustav would not just turn his back on the pizza he just created, he would be making sure that Jane was aware the pizza was there and it was going in to a box as soon as possible so it could stay warm.
+- Gustav would not simply turn his back on the pizza he had just created.
+Instead, he would be making sure that Jane was aware the pizza was there and it was going in to a box as soon as possible so that it could stay warm.

-- The whole team would make sure that all of the critical parts of the delivery chain (e.g. pizza tables) we’re well stocked and readily available before their shift starts, so that quality was not compromised at any point.
+- The whole team would make sure that all of the critical parts of the delivery chain (e.g. pizza tables) were well stocked and readily available before their shift starts.
+This way, the quality would not be compromised at any point.

-- Steven would join Jane in packing up the pizza’s so they could be ready for delivery more quickly
+- Steven would join Jane in packing up the pizzas so that they could be ready for delivery more quickly.

-- By not aligning our people under a singular goal that they can all contribute towards you are not allowing them to feel a sense of ownership and care for the overall quality of what we create and deliver.
+- By not aligning our people under a singular goal that they can all contribute towards, we are not allowing them to feel a sense of ownership and care for the overall quality of what we create and deliver.

 Each misaligned step in the process is just another crack stopping us from working as a team towards a common goal.

 When you work in a team and you all have a shared goal that you can all contribute towards, it feels great.
 It actually feels like a team.
 A group of people who work together towards a common goal, caring for and supporting each other in the process, holding each other up to a higher standard and pushing each other to be better for our collective good and our collective pride in our work.

 That is the kind of team that not only makes, but delivers, the best pizza in town.

 “Gaining knowledge is the first step to wisdom, sharing it is the first step to humanity”Unknown